eanorambuena/FilesFormat/index.md

 ### Installation
-First download [PFCF](pfcf.py) into your proyect folder.
+1.- Download [PFCF](pfcf.py) into your proyect folder.
-Then, import `pfcf` in your python file.
+2.- Import `pfcf` in your python file.
-Finally, use it.
+3.- Use it.
+4.- Enjoy.

 ### Usage